 Despite dedicating so much attention to metrics and data, many PPC advertisers still find themselves unwillingly wasting their Google Ads budget.
 In some cases, this squandering is so obvious that one look at the Google Ads (formerly known as Adwords) account paints the complete picture.
 However, more often than not, you can reveal the size of this wastage only by auditing the paid search program more broadly.
 In today’s article, experienced PPC professionals highlight the most usual problem areas with paid search programs that make your Google Ads marketing campaigns a complete waste of money.

 Obscured PPC Mistakes

 In this section, we’ll talk about mistakes that are not easy to identify through a simple Google Ads account audit.
 The following problems are not that easy to fix and may require a major shift in how you approach your PPC campaigns.
-So, without further ado, let’s consider five issues that can make your Google Ads marketing efforts a huge waste of money.
+So, without further ado, let’s consider five issues that can make your Google Ads a waste of money.

 Conversion tracking missteps

 Conversion tracking can present huge issues to both large and small companies, whether it’s the lack of tracking, tracking the wrong things, or even tracking too many things.

 It’s easy to guess why the lack of tracking is a problem.
 You can’t improve or optimize your campaign if you don’t collect data that will tell you what is and what is not working.